bkandel/PICSL_Howto/lab-citizenship.md

 We can print posters through [Biomedical Art and Design](http://www.med.upenn.edu/art/).
 Mary Leonard will help you with the process.

 ## Website
 PICSL lab members are encouraged to keep an up-to-date webpage on the [PICSL webpage](www.picsl.upenn.edu).
 Contact Phil Cook for a website id.

 You log in to the website by clicking on the 'Site Admin' link under 'Meta', on the left hand side of the page.
 Add a new page for yourself under the appropriate category.
+A keynote

+A lab bibliography in Bibtex is maintained [here](https://github.com/cookpa/picslbib).
+Instructions for adding references and citing them on the website are included.
+Email Phil Cook your GitHub user ID to be given push access.

 Publish posts with highlights of your work.
 Try to tag them with pre-existing tags, so that the tags don't multiply out of control.
 Same goes for categories.